CSteinmuller/devdocs/source/howto/contributing.rst

 - In present tense.
 No "-ed" suffixes.

 - Professional.
 No slang words, no incorporating personal opinions, and no grammatical errors.
 Professional acronyms such as "AFAIK" are allowed.

+- Free of useless punctuation.
+No periods at the end of the subject line, for space is precious if you're trying to keep below 50 characters.

 Git commit bodies are also useful if you're submitting a fundamental launch.
-The commit bodies' rules are the same as the commit messages but with one extra rule:
+The commit bodies' rules are the same as the commit messages but with two more mandatory rules:

-- Limit the characters to 60.
+- Limit the amount of characters to 72.

+- Tell the maintainer how your patch works in an efficiently descriptive manner.

 Contributor Requirements